aidotse/studio-cli/README.md

 pip install .
 ```

-### Docker
+### Using Docker (Optional)

-For convenience, and to avoid installing the CLI/Python dependencies on your machine you can use Docker to run the CLI.
+For convenience, and to avoid installing the CLI/Python dependencies on your machine you can optionally use Docker to run the CLI.

 ```bash
 docker build . -t studio-cli # Build the Docker image and tag it as "studio-cli"